mdciao.cli.interface

 • self_interface (bool, default is False) – Allow the interface members to share residues

 CG_interface – The object containing the mdciao.contacts.ContactPair objects tha conform the interface.
+If no contacts have been found, returns None.

-Return type
+Return type:

 mdciao.contacts.ContactGroup